PCSX2/pcsx2-net-www/docs/configuration/general.md

 #### How do I fix this?

 If you encounter a rewind condition and the game no longer recognizes your memory card, you have no choice but to boot the game again.
-Do not load a savestate.
+Do not load a save state.
 Let the game boot and load normally from your memory card.